BMIA Board

 Brenda Jobes, Principal/Director

-Perla Abrego, Board Member
+Perla Abrego, Secretary

 Perla Ábrego is an associate professor at the University of Texas Permian Basin.
 She coordinates the Spanish undergraduate and graduate programs and has taught Hispanic literature and culture, Spanish linguistics, and Spanish as first and second language for more than 20 years in Mexico and the United States.
 Perla has researched and published articles about the Spanish dialectal variations in West Texas, advocating for bilingual spaces and education.